dimitri-yatsenko/datajoint-book/book/20-concepts/02-relational.md

 # Relational Model

 ## Origins of Relational Theory

 Relations are a key concept in mathematics, representing how different elements from one set are connected to elements of another set.
-When two sets are of elements are related to each other, this forms a *second-order* or *binary* relation.
+When two sets of elements are related to each other, this forms a *second-order* or *binary* relation.
 Higher orders are also possible: third, fourth, and $n^{th}$ order relations.

 If you are conversant in Set Theory, then an $n^{th}$ order relation is formally defined as a subset of a Cartesian product of $n$ sets.
 Many useful operations can be modeled as operations on such relations.